The best deals of Amazon Prime Day 2023

-Amazon Prime Day 2023 has arrived, and the two-day sale event is packed with deals.
-All you need to get access to the savings is Amazon Prime, which is free for 30 days if you’re a new subscriber, or $14.99 per month if you aren’t.
-We’ve sorted through all of the Prime Day deals to find things that we like and that Polygon readers might like, too.
+Amazon Prime Day 2023 isn’t over quite yet.
+There are still plenty of can’t-miss deals you’ll want to snap up before the two-day sale event ends.
+All you need to access Prime Day discounts is an active Amazon Prime subscription, which is free to try for 30 days if you’re a new subscriber, or $14.99 if you aren’t.

-This page is where you’ll find all of the best deals in one place, and it’ll be updated regularly throughout the week.
-But if you’re looking for something specific, check out our curated recommendations of the best gaming deals, gaming accessory deals, movie deals, toy deals, and free games.
+We’ve rounded up a massive list of some of our favorite discounts on games, accessories, movies, and board games below, and will continue to update this page as new deals become available.
+And if you’re looking for something more specific, check out our curated recommendations of the best gaming deals, gaming accessory deals, movie deals, toy deals, and free games.

 Best Prime Day 2023 tabletop deals